david-dozer/front-office-ai/README.md

-# freeagencyai.com - soon to be published...
+# freeagencyai.com - soon to be published on GCP

 ## Overview
 This tool is designed to evaluate free-agent fits for NFL teams based on **standard, advanced, and Next Gen Stats**.
 The project currently focuses on **offensive players**, with plans to expand to **defensive positions**.